-The applicant must be a resident of Israel who has reached retirement age
+The applicant must be a resident of Israel who has reached retirement age.

 he must require the help of another person in performing everyday activities, or need constant supervision for his own safety as well as the safety of those around him.
-Functional eligibility for the benefit is determined by a dependency test (evaluation of the applicant’s functioning abilities), by an evaluator (nurse or physiothrapist) from Bituach Leum who visits the elderly person at home.
+Functional eligibility for the benefit is determined by a dependency test (evaluation of the applicant’s functioning abilities), by an evaluator (nurse or physiotherapist) from Bituach Leum who visits the elderly person at home.

 It is important to note that when the functional difficulty is a cognitive deterioration – dementia, the problem may not be observable from the outside.
 The person may look independent in his functions, but a closer examination reveals functional hardships.
-For a example, a person may be physically able to eat, but will not do so unless reminded by someone else.
-It is therefore important to add a diagnosis from a geriatrician/psychogeriatrician and have a family member present at the evaluation, in order to provide additional information about the elderly person’s problems.
+For example, a person may be physically able to eat, but will not do so unless reminded by someone else.
+It is therefore important to add a diagnosis from a geriatrician/ psychogeriatrician and have a family member present at the evaluation, in order to provide additional information about the elderly person’s problems.

 The patient must live in their homes or Retirement Home and not in an institution.

 His income cannot exceed the amount specified by law: above a certain income he will receive half of the benefit or none at all.
 The income of the beneficiary’s spouse is also taken into account.

 He is not receiving a pension for personal care from Bituach Leumi or constant supervision from the Ministry of Defence.